yzeng1121/mental_health_awareness_activist_toolkit/README.md

  # Activist Toolkit

-A website to bring more awareness to the stigma surrounding youth mental health.
+A website to bring more awareness to the stigma surrounding mental health.

 ### Author
 My name is Yuxin Zeng and I created this the summer before my junior year of high school as a way to learn HTML and basic web-development!